RadostinGerdzhikov/DEMO-HTML-PROJECT-wedding-site/README.md

-# This is DEMO-HTML-PROJECT-wedding-site for for demonstration purposes.
+# This is DEMO-HTML-PROJECT-wedding-site for demonstration purposes.